Resources updated, April 2013

 As a child care provider or preschool teacher, you may even be among the first to notice a child’s difficulties or special needs.
 That’s why, quite often, child care providers and preschool teachers play a key role in recognizing that a child may need special help and in connecting families with the systems of that help that address children’s developmental and disability-related needs.

 This page is dedicated to helping child care providers and preschool staff do just that.
 Here, at NICHCY, you can learn more about disabilities, how to address the needs of wee ones with challenges, and create an inclusive and empowering environment where all children can flourish.
-Remember that you can always write or call us, if you are looking for a specific kind of information not mentioned below.
-We would be pleased to assist in any way we can.

 About Developmental Delays and Disabilities